-Understanding the situation better, I gathered my courage to apologize to everyone.
-It was my fault that this misunderstanding happened.
-Continuing the meeting, I communicated the seniors’ concerns about the budget and the execution risk of the event.
-At the same time, I let the youth volunteers share their dreams of making a bigger impact every year.
+Having heard both sides of the story, I gathered my courage to apologize to everyone for the undirected imbalance.
+As I communicated the seniors’ concerns about the budget and execution risk of the event, I let the youth volunteers’ dreams of making a bigger impact be known to the group.
 Keeping my composure, I motivated everyone that we could deliver an impactful event while keeping our risk in check.
 From then on, our discussions took off.
 Arguments were focused on finding solutions rather than knocking each other down.

 I always thought of leadership as an autocracy.
-But after this experience, I learned that leadership is not all about my opinions.
-Rather, it is about listening to and integrating everyone’s ideas despite their different backgrounds, then determining the solution together.
+After this experience, though, I learned that “leading” takes on many forms – including listening to and integrating everyone’s ideas given their different backgrounds, a celebration of diversity in thought.
 Leadership is not about the pride of a title, nor is it about the power of commanding people.
 Leadership is empowering others to succeed.
-The success of one member means the whole team succeeds, and the job of a leader is to shepherd this process.
+The success of one member means that the whole team succeeds, and the job of a leader is to shepherd this process.

 Just two days before the event, one of our volunteers forgot to purchase goodie bags to pack the snacks.
-Everyone panicked, but, this time, I didn’t.
-“What can we do with the snacks?”
-I smirked.
-One youth volunteer started stacking the snacks, forming a tall “Pisa Tower” of food, and the veterans chuckled and happily helped.
+I immediately felt the tension in the room before I promptly evoked, “What can we do with the snacks?”
+One youth volunteer started stacking the snacks, forming a tall “Pisa Tower” of food.
+As I witnessed the veterans chuckling and helping out their junior counterpart whom they shrugged off at first, I confidently cast away all my anxiety, knowing that I have set the oven temperature right to cook a perfect charity event.

+Hi Michael,

+What a chic way to respond to this prompt!

+I think the whole narrative of this piece is on point, aside from the last paragraph which felt like an abrupt ending to me.
+I get that the vibe is more of a “post-credits scene” of the “movie.”
+However, you don’t want to miss out communicating the end result of the project to the readers as well.

+At any rate, well done!

+Matthew